Automation has been the harbinger of the modern era of marketing. Even more remarkable is the fact of how automation has changed marketing itself.

 If a user has bought something, the store can suggest personalized product or content recommendations through specialized software engines.

-Chatbots can also help improve customer journey by providing a standardized interface to solve basic customer queries.
+Chatbots can also help improve the customer journey by providing a standardized interface to solve basic customer queries.
 Sales agent chats on your landing pages can help improve the human aspect of customer query resolution.
 Some brands like Amazon combine chatbots and sales agents to provide a superior customer experience.